Silianglei/shellproject/README.md

 1. Our shell takes in user input in the form of ```command 1 ; command 2 ; command 3... ```
     - Each command is seprated by one space, one semicolon followed by one space.
     - Example: ```ls -a -l ; echo test```
-2. Our shell is able to take in the commands exit and cd.
+2. Our shell implements exit and cd.
 3. Our shell implements simple redirection using > (redirecting stdout) and < (redirecting stdin)
 4. Our shell implements simple pipes
     - Example: ```ls|wc```